 Sometimes bad guys just want to monitor your emails and steal certain documents and sometimes they want to shut you down and demand ransomware.
 Stealing certain documents might be more expensive.
 OR they want to send false emails to your customers, suppliers and employees to kill your company.

-Cyber theft is a 6 trillion dollar industry growing logrythemically.
+Cyber theft is a 6 trillion-dollar industry growing logarithmically.
 Hard to explain and hard to imagine.
 Don’t be part of the growth curve.

 Three vectors of attack-via email phishing (educate, monitor, manage, train and repeat the above); patch your systems-it’s like maintaining the brakes on your company trucks-can’t be delayed, can’t be ignored-put the controls in place for employees.
-25% of incidents are by former or disgruntled employees-for a variety of reasons.
+2% of incidents are by former or disgruntled employees-for a variety of reasons.
 It is a cottage industry and there and dark spots on the internet that train employees how to sabotage their employer.
 Another reason to read the glass door comments and treat cancer inside your company.